 Click here for information about how to make a tax-deductible donation to The Legacy Press

 In 2013, The Legacy Press published the first volume in the series, Suave Mechanicals: Essays on the History of Bookbinding.
 This project came about after discussions between Cathy Baker, the publisher, and Julia Miller, bookbinding historian, about the need for a journal-style publication that would not only feature published scholars, but would also provide a forum for those who have not been published.
-The goal for Suave Mechanicals was to encourage authors to explore areas of the history of bookbinding that had not been addressed previously, and to add to the body of established scholarship on some of the more well-known binding structures.
+The goal for Suave Mechanicals was to encourage authors to explore areas of the history of bookbinding that had not been addressed previously, and to add to the body of established scholarship about some of the more well-known binding structures.
 And since 2013 five volumes of Suave Mechanicals have appeared to critical acclaim, and the eighth is at the printer.
 Volume 9, expected in 2025, will be the last in the series.

 Suave Mechanicals: Essays on the History of Bookbinding